mikegowen/react-starter/README.md

 The third rule tells Webpack to use `css-loader` and `style-loader` for all CSS files.

 The `plugins` section tells Webpack to use `html-webpack-plugin` to use `./src/index.html` as a template, and output the final bundled HTML to `./index.html`.

+The `output` section tell Webpack where to output our bundled files and to name them using a hash for caching purposes.

 ## Replace scripts in package.json with Webpack scripts